 Assaults can take place because of inadequate security and negligent companies.
 A few situations that may lead to legal claims:

 Many additional scenarios can lead to a physical assault because a business did not take the necessary measures to protect customers or visitors.
 If it happens to you, do not wait to discuss your injuries with an Indianapolis personal injury lawyer at the Fountain Law Firm today.

 Physical assaults can come in many different forms.
 Some assaults involve a punch while others may involve guns or knives.
 Other assaults are sexual in nature and can result in physical injuries as well as sexually transmitted diseases and emotional trauma.
 The injuries from assaults can vary as widely as the types of assault, though the following are common:

 In addition to physical injuries, victims of violence can suffer from post-traumatic stress disorder (PTSD), especially in cases of sexual assault or extreme violence.
 PTSD can result in many symptoms and require extensive treatments.
 It can keep victims from working and can require medication and therapy—and they may never fully recover from such traumatic experiences.

-An experienced personal injury lawyer can review all of your losses and accurately calculate the compensation you deserve.
+An experienced Indianapolis physical assault attorney can review all of your losses and accurately calculate the compensation you deserve.
 In addition, crime victims are often eligible to receive punitive damages.
 While Indiana limits punitive damages, they can still provide additional compensation for injured assault victims.